tshepang/blog/content/Bill & Ted's Excellent Adventure (1989).md

 categories = ['movies']
 +++

-I haven\'t seen this one probably in over ten years, and I remember enjoying excellently well, much like now.
-Of course it\'s a popcorn, laid-back comedy, but it\'s amazingly entertaining.
+I haven't seen this one probably in over ten years, and I remember enjoying excellently well, much like now.
+Of course it's a popcorn, laid-back comedy, but it's amazingly entertaining.

 **pros**

--   The few heavy-duty words found on many of the movie\'s lines adds to great comic effect.
+-   The few heavy-duty words found on many of the movie's lines adds to great comic effect.
 -   A truly fun performance by the guy playing Bill.
 -   The effort that went into designing the worlds of the historical